 Heat Illness Prevention Program

+Institute employees working in outdoor places of employment or in other areas at times when environmental risk factors for heat illness are present, are at risk for developing heat illnesses if they do not protect themselves appropriately.
 The objective of this program is employee awareness regarding heat illness symptoms, ways to prevent illness, and what to do if symptoms occur as defined under the California Code of Regulations (CCR) Title 8, § 3395.

 Faculty, Directors, Managers, and Supervisors are responsible for the following: